 - For physical travel, we will also give you options to include carbon offsets in your budget.
 This is to balance the environmental costs of travel from our travel awards.

-- Recipients of other SIGCHI travel support (e.g., SIGCHI awards) can redirect travel support to a student through GMTAs.
-The student awardee will be determined by the GMTA committee, unless the said recipient intends to identify who they wish to support.
+- Recipients of other SIGCHI travel support (e.g., SIGCHI awards) can redirect travel support to a student through the GMTA.
+The student awardees will be determined by the GMTA committee, unless the aforementioned recipient intends to identify who they wish to support.

-Apply: Deadlines are on the 9th of January, March, May, July, September, and November at 11:59 PM AoE, but if we are offering extensions, the new deadline will be noted on this application's closing date.
+Apply: Deadlines are on the 9th of January, March, May, July, September, and November at 11:59 PM AoE, but if we are offering extensions, the new deadline will be noted on this call.
 You must apply to a deadline that occurs more than one month prior to the start of the conference that you plan to attend (we recommend applying as soon as you have your conference acceptance).
-For transparency, recipients will be announced with each cycle, and any changes in evaluation metrics will be highlighted when relevant.
-Please email email@example.com with any fixes/feedback for the travel form.
+For transparency, recipients will be announced periodically on the SIGCHI blog, and any changes in evaluation metrics will be highlighted when relevant.
+Email firstname.lastname@example.org with any questions about GMTA or fixes/feedback for the application form.